 With an unsurpassed reputation for luxury and pampering, there are plenty of places to have a romantic Hong Kong experience.
-From parks and Peninsulas, to trams and treks, the city has plenty to offer starry eyed couples.
-Take a look at our eight suggestions below for ways to romance in Hong Kong.
+From parks and Peninsulas to trams and treks, the city has plenty to offer starry-eyed couples.
+Take a look at the suggestions below for ways to romance in Hong Kong.

-Soak up the sun on a Hong Kong beach
+Soak up the Sun on a Beach: Stanley Village

-How: To reach Stanley, take bus 6 or 6X from Admiralty MTR station, to the end of the line.
+Getting there: To reach Stanley, take bus 6 or 6X from Admiralty MTR station to the end of the line.

 How: The best way to reach the Peak is to take the equally romantic Peak Tram from Garden Road in Central.